2026 UN Water Conference Stakeholders

 Non-governmental organizations and major groups identified in Agenda 21 and other stakeholders in consultative status with ECOSOC.
 You can check if your organization has consultative status with ECOSOC here.

-Organizations that were accredited to any of the following previous United Nations’ conferences (check the consolidated list here):
+Organizations that were accredited to any of the following previous United Nations’ conferences (check the consolidated list here - Updated on 19 January 2026):

 - the intergovernmental conference on an international legally binding instrument under the United Nations Convention on the Law of the Sea on the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction,